sap-tutorials/Tutorials/tutorials/cp-aibus-dox-swagger-ui/cp-aibus-dox-swagger-ui.md

 >**CAUTION:**

->Be aware of the following Document Information Extraction trial account limitations:​
+>Be aware of the following Document Information Extraction free tier and trial account limitations:​

->- Maximum 40 uploaded document pages per week​ (the documents can have more than 1 page)
+>- Maximum 40 uploaded document pages per tenant in a rolling period of seven days (each document can have more than one page).
+The rolling period starts when you upload the first document.
+After seven days, you can once again upload to the service up to 40 document pages.

->- Maximum 1 created `clientId`
+>- Maximum 1 client per tenant

->- Maximum 10 created enrichment `dataIds`
+>- Maximum 10 enrichment data records per tenant